-The best and really only way to truly eliminate smoke odor is to completely clean and detail the inside of your car.
+The best and really only way to truly eliminate smoke odor is to completely clean and detail the inside of your car, and Rick’s specializes in odor removal.
 This means wiping down all surfaces as the smoke has settled on everything inside the vehicle.
 All carpets need to be brushed and vacuumed to remove odor particles that have accumulated in the material.

 If you try these tips and the odor is still present you might need to bring your car to a professional.
 Rick’s Auto Detailing has extensive experience with odor removal of all types including cigarette smoke.
 We use techniques and equipment above and beyond what is available to consumers to fully detail the car and eliminate the odor.